 A saddle is one of the most personal things on a bike.
 Finding the perfect saddle is the kind of thing that can sometimes take time and a lot of effort.
-No one can tell you exactly which to choose.
-The right saddle for you has to do with the type of riding you are doing, which is why the best gravel bike saddle will differ from the best road bike saddles.
+The right saddle for you will come down to the type of riding you are doing, which is why the best gravel bike saddle will differ from the best road bike saddles.

 It will also depend on how flexible you are, your levels of core strength, your sit bone width, and your unique soft tissue.
 Even once you've taken all that into consideration, and found your perfect saddle, it will change.
 It will change as you age and it will change as you take part in different types of cycling.
 It's important to continue your quest for the perfect saddle because you can have any of the best gravel bikes and wear the best cycling shorts available, but pair them with an ill-fitting saddle and your ride will be reduced to probable discomfort, possible pain, and potentially worst of all, walking.